Toloka/docs-tolokers/en/common/referal-rules.md

 {% endcut %}

-- 5 to 10% of the amount earned for other tasks and bonuses that your friend received from requesters.
+- 5 to 10% of the amount earned for other projects and bonuses that your friend received from requesters.

    The percentage depends on the total amount of bonuses you received under this program over the past year:
    - 5% if your bonus amount for the year is less than $10.